James Pearce (South Australian politician)

-James Pearce (1825 – 5 November 1904) was a South Australian businessman and politician based in Kapunda.
+James Pearce (born 6 January 1826 – 5 November 1904) was a South Australian businessman and politician based in Kapunda.

 History

-Pearce was born in Aylesbury, Buckinghamshire, England, in 1825.
+Pearce was born in Aylesbury, Buckinghamshire, England, in 1826.
 He arrived in South Australia in August 1849 and went to work with his brother William Pearce (c.
 1815 – 19 November 1878), who had a business at the Beehive Corner, then went to Burra.
 He later ran a timber and hardware business, Pearce Wincey, & Co., in Kapunda for 36 years, was involved with administration of Kapunda Hospital, Dutton Park, and the town council, serving 1867–1868 as its second mayor.
 (Note: He donated his mayoral allowance in "bounty fund", which was used 60 years for unemployment relief.)
 He retired to Kenilworth Avenue, Norwood around 1887.

 Politics

 He represented Light in the South Australian House of Assembly from April 1870 to February 1875.
 In 1875, he was elected at the top of the list for Wooroora.
 He was elected to the South Australian Legislative Council in April 1877 and retired in April 1885.